Sorry, there are no matching results

 Is your 9 to 5 job leaving you uninspired?
 Think it’s time to strike out on your own?
 Fancy the idea of being your own boss?

-Whilst the world battled the COVID-19 pandemic many people stepped foot into the world of contracting for the very first time, having started their own freelance passion projects on the side.
+Whilst the world battled the COVID-19 pandemic many people stepped foot into the world of contracting or freelancing for the very first time, having started their own freelance passion projects on the side.

 If you’ve harboured ideas of going self-employed yourself but currently have the security of an existing employment, you won’t want to jeopardise that.
 So, ensure that you check your employment contract or speak to your employer’s HR team to make sure you won’t be breaking any conditions or covenants of your employment.